 Using Rillea’s structured approach and digital technology, SDS RiskAssist™, they transformed how their organization manages chemical safety.

 One-third of their sheets were redundant or no longer relevant as they only needed 118 chemicals.
 Each of their twenty different work areas identified what chemicals were being used.
 In doing so the safety officer realized that the average employee needed access to seventeen data sheets.
 That is ten percent of the data sheets in the old binder with its 175.

 All the products with chemicals on the exposure regulations were identified and flagged to ensure all safety regulations were followed.
 The company added clear simple instructions to create a one-page summary which covers hazards and control measures for each product.
 These summaries are less than 100 words.

 And finally employees can access the information on their phones or desktops.
 For those without electronic access they are provided the seventeen pages in a hardcopy format.

 The average employee now accesses seventeen, 100 word summaries instead of 175 safety data sheets with 2,400 words each.
-That works out to less than 1% of the information they used to require.
+That works out to less than 1% of the information they used to be asked to review.

-The company chose to eliminate 9 hazards products that were deemed too dangerous.
+The company chose to eliminate 9 hazardous products that were deemed too dangerous.
 Three of these had ingredients that are designated substances and one was a soap that was identified by the supplier with the hazard “suspected of causing cancer”.
-Prior to your work no one had any idea that this frequently used product was hazardous.
+Prior to this work no one had any idea that this frequently used product was hazardous.

-The benefits extended beyond safety as you reduce the number of suppliers – for one product dropping from seven suppliers to one.
+The benefits extended beyond safety with the reduction in the number of suppliers – for one product dropping from seven suppliers to one.